grazianoEnzoMarchesani/EnviReader/README.md

    - The project is built using **pure JavaScript**, avoiding frameworks like React, Angular, or Vue.
 While this ensures simplicity, it may limit scalability and ease of maintenance compared to modern framework-based approaches.

 3. **Feature Availability**
    - Not all features described in this document are currently available.
-Many advanced functionalities, such as **wind integration**, are planned for **future development** and will be added in subsequent releases.
+Many advanced functionalities, such as **wind integration**, **terrain following**, and certain comparative tools, are planned for **future development** and will be added in subsequent releases.

 These limitations highlight the project's ongoing nature, with planned updates to address compatibility, feature expansion, and enhanced architecture.